Remembrance Day – our people share their stories

 Our partnership sees Leonardo support ABF and the Army family through the charity’s Corporate Membership programme, contributing funds to enable the charity’s overall work.

-Leonardo was named in the inaugural list of the top 100 Great British Employers of Veterans, which showcases the leading Forces-friendly employers in the UK and what they offer to military veterans.
+Leonardo was named in the top 50 Great British Employers of Veterans, which showcases the leading Forces-friendly employers in the UK and what they offer to military veterans.

 We are honoured to sponsor the RAF Association's 'Finding It Tough?' campaign, which offers free online wellbeing courses for non-serving members of the RAF community.